kubedb/docs/docs/guides/pgbouncer/concepts/catalog.md

 The default value of this field is `false`.
 If `spec.deprecated` is set `true`, KubeDB operator will not create the server and other respective resources for this version.

-### spec.server.image
+### spec.pgBouncer.image

-`spec.server.image` is a required field that specifies the docker image which will be used to create Statefulset by KubeDB operator to create expected PgBouncer server.
+`spec.pgBouncer.image` is a required field that specifies the docker image which will be used to create Statefulset by KubeDB operator to create expected PgBouncer server.

 ### spec.exporter.image